The Little Shop of Horrors: Production

 Exteriors were later directed by Griffith and Welles over two successive weekends, with $279 worth of rented equipment.
 Griffith and Welles paid a group of children five cents apiece to run out of a subway tunnel.
-They were also able to persuade winos to appear as extras for ten cents apiece.
+They were also able to persuade homeless alcoholics to appear as extras for ten cents apiece.
 "The winos would get together, two or three of them, and buy pints of wine for themselves!
 We also had a couple of the winos act as ramrods—sort of like production assistants—and put them in charge of the other wino extras."
 Griffith and Welles also persuaded a funeral home to donate a hearse and coffin—with a real corpse inside—for the film shoot.
 Griffith and Welles were able to use the nearby Southern Pacific Transportation Company yard for an entire evening using two bottles of scotch as persuasion.
 The scene in which a character portrayed by Robert Coogan is run over by a train was accomplished by persuading the railroad crew to back the locomotive away from the actor.
 The shot was later printed in reverse.
 Griffith and Welles spent a total of $1,100 on fifteen minutes' worth of exteriors.

 The film's musical score, written by cellist Fred Katz, was originally written for A Bucket of Blood.
 According to Mark Thomas McGee, author of Roger Corman: The Best of the Cheap Acts, each time Katz was called upon to write music for Corman, Katz sold the same score as if it were new music.
 Katz explained that his music for the film was created by a music editor piecing together selections from other soundtracks that he had produced for Corman.